dalazaro/dalazaro.github.io/README.md

 ## Credits

-Repository developed and programmed by Daryl Jason Lazaro with guidance from (https://www.generalassemb.ly "General Assembly").
+Repository developed and programmed by Daryl Jason Lazaro with guidance from [General Assembly](https://www.generalassemb.ly).

 ## License